-Did you engage in this type of behavior?
-If yes, please answer the following questions:

-- Were any of the victims under the age of 18?
-If yes: - a.
-How many were 12 years old or younger? - b.
-How many were 13 years or older? - c.
-What are/were the gender(s) of the victim(s)? - 2.
-How many of the victims were strangers? - 3.
-How many of the victims were relatives? - 4.
-How old were you when you started? - 5.
-How old were you the last time you did this? - 6.
-Why did you stop? - 7.
-During this time frame, how often did you engage in this behavior (e.g., 3 times per week)? .
-If this answer varies during different periods of your life, please identify those time periods (either by age or month and year) and then list the frequency for those time frames. - 8.
-Please write about engaging in this behavior.
-You do not have to identify specific individuals, but please describe them as a general group and be clear regarding things like general ages, genders and why you chose them.
-Detail is important so that you and your therapist can better understand the context(s) in which you engaged in these behaviors. - Do you have screen shots or records of these electronic conversations?
-Did you send or receive photos or videos?
-Yes No If yes: - a) What did you do with those images once they were in your possession? - b) Where are they now? - 10.
-As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
-If so, please call your therapist now and schedule a time so you may discuss this further.
+- ou engage in this type of behavior? , please answer the following questions: Yes No 1.
+Were any of the victims under the age of 18?
+If yes: Yes No a.
+How many were 12 years old or younger? b.
+How many were 13 years or older? c.
+What are/were the gender(s) of the victim(s)?
+2. How many of the victims were strangers?
+3. How many of the victims were relatives?
+4. How old were you when you started?
+5. How old were you the last time you did this?
+6. Why did you stop?
+7. During this time frame, how often did you engage in this behavior (e.g., 3 week)?
+If this answer varies during different perilife, please identify those time periods (either by age or month and year) at iods of your the frequency for those time frames.
+8. Please write about engaging in this behavior.
+You do not have to identification individuals, but please describe them as a general group and be clear regardlike general ages, genders and why you chose them.
+Detail is important so the your therapist can better understand the context(s) in which you engage behaviors. ding that you nings and 9.
+Do you have screen shots or records of these electronic conversations?
+Did y receive photos or videos?
+Yes No If yes: you sen ıd or a) What did you do with those images once they were in your possesb) Where are they now?
+10 .
+As of today, do you have an ongoing relationship with any of the people you commi tted this behavior against?
+If so, please call your therapist now and schedule a time so you